SixArm/topics/topics/premature-optimization-is-the-root-of-all-evil/index.md

 # Premature optimization is the root of all evil

-"Premature optimization is the root of all evil" is a famous quote attributed to Donald Knuth, a computer scientist and pioneer in the field of algorithms and programming languages.
+"Premature optimization is the root of all evil" is a quotation attributed to Donald Knuth, a computer scientist.
 The phrase warns against the practice of optimizing code for performance prematurely, before identifying and focusing on the essential aspects of software development.
-It emphasizes that developers should prioritize writing clear, maintainable, and correct code first, rather than obsessing over performance optimizations that may not be necessary or beneficial.

 Rationale…